 Fact 5: Entrepreneurs are Divergent Thinkers

 Divergent in the sense that they see an opportunity to immediately make a difference and a small profit when their counterparts would be running numerous market research plans, execution and engagement plans, and other similar red tape documentation.
 Entrepreneurs just want to get the job done right and fast.
 If that makes them divergent thinkers, then it is a blessing for them.
+Some are even employing a great writing professor to assist with getting their essays done.

 Fact 6: Entrepreneurs Start Young